aicsx/Hackintosh-Asus-Prime-H310M-K-R2.0/README.md

 #### Note
 If like in my case your video card does not have HDMI output please use DVI.
 VGA causes black lock screen.
 It is not a tutorial.
 The steps and things to do are not mentioned.
 Please read the official Dortania's guide.
+- **EFI** is first step **DEBUG** with boot -v enable.
+Everything works except the screen.
+It does not turn on again after suspension.
+- **EFI-RELEASE** is final version after tests without boot kernel messages "only apple logo".
+Rename it in EFI if you want use it.
+Fix added in config.plist to resume screen after sleep mode.
 ##### Disclaimer
 This is my personal home project.
 I have no responsibility for any damage caused by the release of this project.
 ### WARNINGS